How the temptation of my trains ended up saving a lot of work and taught me two valuable lessons.

 Looking at the layout it was obvious pulling up the track and soldering the connections was something I really didn’t want to consider.

-Even worse, this strip of track was directly over a lot other wiring under the baseboard.
-Rerouting that to fit and accommodate the extra wiring would be challenging.
+Even worse, this strip of the track was directly over a lot of other wiring under the baseboard.
+Drilling holes through that would be challenging and more likely end up creating even more problems.
 (In retrospect that may have been why I missed the wiring in the first place and with all the other wires wouldn’t have been obvious I’d missed it).

 Everything is better after chocolate

 A bite of the McVities and the solution came to mind.
 Everything is better after chocolate.

 This section of track will run into a shed.
 Even better, the shed will have lighting (see here for my beginner’s guide to LED wiring) and there was a hole through the baseboard at the end of the track to accommodate the lighting wiring (as seen in the photo above).

 I could run track feeds through this hole and avoid going through the other wiring.

 The ballast at the end could be scrapped clear, joiners with wires soldered to them slid onto the rail ends and the hole and mess caused by all this work would be hidden inside the shed.

 A little while later the track joiners were mashed onto the ends of the rails (fitting joiners onto laid and ballasted track isn’t easy but thankfully I have a tool I made that makes this much easier) and my Class 08 was shunting up and down the siding and into the shed and the casual observer would never know the bodge that lies beneath.

 If I hadn’t been waylaid by temptation I wouldn’t have spotted the unpowered section of track until later by which time building and more would have been positioned and it would have been a nightmare to fix.